-There are more new pretreatment coordinators now than ever before as first-and second-generation pretreatment professional retire.
+There are more new pretreatment coordinators now than ever before as first- and second-generation pretreatment professional retire.
 Whether you are an existing employee or a new hire to a wastewater treatment utility taking on the Pretreatment Coordinator role, you are essentially inheriting the pretreatment program no matter the shape it is in - good, bad, or ugly.
 Often, pretreatment program components can become outdated, rationale for implementation may be "we've always done it this way," or in worst cases your predecessor did not instruct you on any part of the program.
 We will share our strategies for taking ownership of your program, how to prioritize your program assessment, taking a firsthand review and understanding of program components, the right questions to ask, and the key resources to support your role transition and realigning your program implementation with 40 CFR 403.

-Joy Hall, Director of Laboratory Services Bloomington-Normal Water Reclamation District | Bloomington, IL

-Nichole Schaeffer, Environmental Department Manager Baxter & Woodman, Inc. | Mokena, IL

-3:30 Closing Remarks

-Emerald Ballroom Kerry Britt, Co-Chair, Pretreatment and Pollution Prevention Committee

-3:30 - 3:45Networking Break

-3:45 - 5:15 EPA Regional Roundtable Discussions

-The Regional Roundtable session provides an opportunity for EPA, state, and Emerald Ballroom municipal Workshop participants to discuss priority issues in each EPA Region.
-Regional EPA officials and experts will be on hand to take your auestions.

-5:30 - 6:30 Welcoming Reception

-Pool Deck, This complimentary reception is open to all Workshop participants and 3rd Floor their quests.

-Thursday, May 15

-6:30 Morning Run/Walk through San Diego

-Join fellow Workshop participants for another hour of running or walking Hotel Lobby through San Diego.
+Joy Hall, Director of Laboratory Services Bloomington-Normal Water Reclamation District Bloomington, IL Nichole Schaeffer , Environmental Department Manager Baxter & Woodman, Inc. Mokena, IL 3:30 Emerald Ballroom Closing Remarks Kerry Britt, Co-Chair, Pretreatment and Pollution Prevention Committee 3:30 - 3:45 Networking Break 3:45 - 5:15 Emerald Ballroom EPA Regional Roundtable Discussions The Regional Roundtable session provides an opportunity for EPA, state, and municipal Workshop participants to discuss priority issues in each EPA Region.
+Regional EPA officials and experts will be on hand to take your questions.
+5:30 - 6:30 Pool Deck, 3 rd Floor Welcome Reception This complimentary reception is open to all Workshop participants and their guests.
+Thursday, May 15 6:30 Hotel Lobby 8:00 - 12:00 Emerald Ballroom Foyer Morning Run/Walk through San Diego Join fellow Workshop participants for another hour of running or walking through San Diego.
 Rain or shine, please meet us in the lobby!
+Registration 8:30 - 9:30 Emerald Ballroom Pretreatment Issues Roundtable Discussions - Round 1 This session will provide an opportunity for Workshop participants to network with other pretreatment professionals and discuss issues affecting their programs.
+Tables will be labeled with a topic of discussion, and Workshop participants should sit at the table of their choice.
+Pretreatment issues for discussion will include the following: